 Weed beverages are great for patients who would prefer not to inhale their marijuana, desire a precise dosage, or just want to consume their cannabis in a new, delicious way.
-THC drinks are on the rise and Elevate Holistics are ready to help you enhance your weed game.
+THC drinks are on the rise and Elevate Holistics is ready to help you enhance your weed game.

-A cannabis drink is a beverage that extractors infuse with activated cannabis concentrate.
+Yes!
+A weed or cannabis drink is a beverage that extractors infuse with activated cannabis concentrate.
 It contains cannabinoids like THC (which gets you high) or just CBD (which doesn’t get you high.)
 There are a variety of options when it comes to choosing a liquid marijuana drink – sparkling water, coffee, soda, juice.
 Patients can even enjoy a cannabis energy drink for an added boost.

 Some weed beverages are fast-acting, kicking in as quickly as five minutes after consuming, while others work like an edible and may take up to two hours to reach peak effects.
-Here we’ll go over different types of weed beverages, how they work, dosing, and more.
+Here, we’ll go over different types of weed beverages, how they work, dosing, and more.

 How Weed Drinks Work